Schism of the Three Chapters: The Schism in Grado

 The seat of the Patriarch of Aquileia stayed in Byzantine controlled Grado.
 The Byzantines allowed these freedom and archbishop Elias, already called patriarch by his suffragans, built a cathedral under the patronage of St. Euphemia as an unabashed statement of his adherence to the schism since it was the church of St. Euphemia in which the sessions of the Council of Chalcedon were approved.
 Gregory the Great's attempts at conciliation near the end of his pontificate, and especially through the Lombard queen, Theodelinda, began to have some effect.

 Thus, in 606, Elias's successor Severus died and there were many clerics favorable to reconciliation.
 The Byzantines encouraged these to elect Candidianus who once elected promptly restored communion.
 Those of his suffragans whose sees lay within the empire joined him in submission to the Apostolic See.

 The Split of the Patriarchate of Aquileia

-Many mainland bishops whose dioceses were under Lombard control were unhappy with the reconciliation.
-Many of them were Bishops of dioceses that were under Lombard control.
+Many bishops whose dioceses were under Lombard control were unhappy with the reconciliation.
 These dissidents fled to mainland Aquileia and under Lombard protection elected a John as a rival patriarch who maintained the schism.
 There were now two patriarchates in northern Italy, Aquileia in Grado and Old-Aquileia.

-The diocese of Como, originally suffragan of Milan, by the mid 6th century, in disagreement with the reconciliation of Milan, the diocese rejected the link with that city and passed to be subject to Aquileia, and remained until 1751, celebrating with the Aquileian Rite until 1957, one year after its abolition in Aquileia, when the Pope ordered the diocese of Como to abandon it, despite resistance.
+The diocese of Como was originally a suffragan of Milan, but by the mid 6th century, prompted by its disagreement with the reconciliation of Milan, Como renounced its connection with Milan and passed to being a suffragan to Aquileia, a situation which lasted until 1751.
+Moreover until 1597, Como continued celebrating the Aquileian Rite persisting in this even a year after that Rite had been abandoned at Aquileia itself and desisting only when the Pope ordered Como to abandon it, despite resistance.